Titantek/ada-outlier-datastory/content.md

    The change in probabilities follows the trend of the log odds one but depends on the initial value of the probability.

 As we were stating it previously, the probability of finding an article is increased when the article belongs to the Geography or Countries category!
 It is also true for Mathematics.
-On the other hand, it is harder to reach an article in the Design_and_Technology catgeory, but also harder to win starting from this same category!
+On the other hand, it is harder to reach an article in the Design_and_Technology category or Language_and_literature: the odds are decreased of 41%!
+It is also true for target articles  in the Everyday_life category that decrease the odds by 36%.
+The only source category that has a significant impact is again Design_and_Technology.
+It matches quite well our previous observations.

-The longer the shortest path, the smaller the probability of success is: it decreases the odds of 7%.
-It coincides with the success rate observed previously, that decreases the longer the shortest path. *As expected, the opposite effect happen for the number of links to target: it multiplies the odds by 2.35.*
+The longer the shortest path, the smaller the probability of success is: it decreases the odds of 8% for an increase of 1 of the shortest path.
+It coincides with the success rate observed previously, that decreases the longer the shortest path.
+As expected, the opposite effect happen for the number of links to target: having 93 more links pointing to an article multiplies the odds of finding it by 2.36.
+It also agrees with our previous hypotheses.